JanHerca/urantiapedia/output/wikijs/en/article/Paul_Snider/Presidents_Report_1974.md

 To provide a focus within the framework of the mission defined in Article 2 for the coordination and unification of the work of Urantia Brotherhood throughout the world.

-Long range strategic goals serve as "homing devices" for the many decisions which will have to be made in the years ahead .
+Long range strategic goals serve as “homing devices” for the many decisions which will have to be made in the years ahead .

 **Short Term Planning**